-The cult of the twin heroes, Castor and Pollux (also known as the Dioscuri), twin half-brothers in Greek and Roman mythology, was adopted in Rome in 496 BCE after the Battle of Lake Regillus, where they led the cavalry charge that led to the victory of the Romans over the Etruscans.
-During the fighting the twins miraculously appeared in the Forum, calmly watering their horses by the Temple of Vesta.
+The cult of Castor and Pollux (also known as the Dioscuri), twin half-brothers in Greek and Roman mythology, was adopted in Rome in 496 BCE after the Battle of Lake Regillus, where they are said to have led the cavalry charge that led to the victory of the Romans over the Etruscans.
+During the fighting they miraculously appeared in the Forum, calmly watering their horses by the Temple of Vesta.
 This was taken as a sign that the Romans had been victorious.

 For centuries the surviving trio of Corinthian columns (12.5 m high), which are known locally as 'The Three Sisters', have been one of the most prominent landmarks of the Forum Romanum.

 My name is David Lown and I am an art historian from Cambridge, England.
 Since 2001 I have lived in Italy, where I run private and